dijksterhuis/octatools/README.md

 confirmation that they work; plus probably a bunch more automated test cases ... see [Help Wanted](./README.md#help-wanted).

+**WARNING**: Before using any of the binary data file actions -- make sure you `SAVE PROJECT` in the octatrack project menu.
+Make sure there are both `.work` and `.strd` files in your project directory. octatools does not create `.strd` files for your projects (yet).
+If you make changes after only doing `SYNC TO CARD` then you will not be able to restore your project's previous state (`.work` files are the current state, `.strd` are the saved version which are used in a reload operation).

 ### Examples
 - [Copying a bank to a project in the same set](./README.md#example-copying-a-bank-to-a-project-in-the-same-set)
 - [Copying a bank within the same project](./README.md#example-copying-a-bank-within-the-same-project)